akshatmardia/TabList/README.md

 as knowing which tab is hogging memory and adding to my already massive swap numbers.
 Now, I can at least find tabs if not judge them.

 ## Installation
-Just download the app and run it (double-click).
+Download the zip or clone it and run it (double-click).

 I don't have a developer ID (costs $99) which is why it's an unsigned extension.
 You will have to bypass GateKeeper and allow unsigned extensions in Safari via `Safari->Settings->Developer->Extensions: Allow unsigned extensions`.
 If developer